-The Town of Swansea offers its residents weekly curbside collection of trash, recyclables and yard waste.
+The Town of Swansea offers its residents weekly curbside collection of trash, recyclables and yard waste (collected the second week of April (4/10/23) through the second week of December (12/8/23), 35 weeks).
 Participating residents pay an annual fee as set by the Board of Selectmen as well as paying for the trash bags used in disposal.
-Currently the annual fee is $115.00 with costs of bags set at $2.00 each for 33 gallon bags and $1.00 each for 15 gallon bags.
+Currently the annual fee is $210.00 with costs of bags set at $3.00 each for 33 gallon bags and $1.50 each for 15 gallon bags.
 Bags are sold in packages of seven (7).
 Bags are sold at grocery and convenience stores in Swansea and neighboring communities.

-Participating residents may also dispose of other items curbside with the purchase of tags (current cost is $10.00 each) also available at attach link here to list of stores.
+Participating residents may also dispose of other items curbside with the purchase of tags (current cost is $35.00 each) also available at this list of stores.
 One bulk item per week with a tag attached may be set out for pickup with a resident’s household trash.
 TV’s, electronic items, large appliances and scrap metal (each requiring a tag) are also picked up by appointment.
-Call the private vendor WASTE MANAGEMENT at 800-972-4545 to schedule a pickup.
+Call the private vendor EZ Disposal and Recycling at (781) 233-2211 to schedule a pickup.

 Swansea’s trash program is supported by more than 95% of all eligible households – currently in excess of 5900.
 Approximately 300 households choose not to participate utilizing their own vendor who typically picks up a container placed in their front yards.
 Nonparticipants are not eligible for recycling services and yard waste pickup whose costs are paid for by the annual trash fee.

-For weekly pickup the town is divided into five sections.
+For weekly pickup, the town is divided into five sections.
 Pickups are performed Mondays through Fridays with two exceptions.
-There is a one-day delay for collection on weeks containing each of the six major holidays (New Year’s Day, Memorial Day, 4th of July, Labor Day, Thanksgiving Day and Christmas Day).
+There is a one-day delay for collection on weeks containing each of the twelve major holidays (New Year’s Day, Martin Luther King Jr. Day, Presidents Day, Patriots Day, Memorial Day, Juneteenth, 4th of July, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day and Christmas Day).
 In the case of severe weather pickup may be postponed for one day.

 There is no other drop-off service or location to dispose of unwanted items in Swansea (no transfer station).
 Construction and demolition material disposal is not provided for in the Town’s Solid Waste Program.
 Residents are expected to obtain their own dumpster or transport these materials themselves out of town.